r4m1007/r4m1007.github.io/_posts/2024-09-10-Impacket-psexec-wmiexec.md

 ## [](#header-3) Understanding Impacket

 Impacket is a collection of Python libraries designed for working with network protocols such as SMB, WMI, and NTLM.
-These tools are crucial for various operations, including lateral movement, privilege escalation, and credential harvesting.
+These tools are crucial for various operations, including lateral movement, privilege escalation and more.
 In this post, I focus on two key Impacket tools: `psexec.py` and `wmiexec.py`

 <img width="603" alt="impacket_" src="https://github.com/user-attachments/assets/f463c0e8-60e8-470d-b17c-d062c82ffbb8">

+Impacket's post-exploitation capabilities:

+Lateral Movement: Allows attackers to move between systems in a network using SMB, WMI, and DCOM.

+Tools: `wmiexec.py`, `smbexec.py`, `dcomexec.py`
+Remote Code Execution: Tools like `wmiexec.py`, `smbexec.py`, and `psexec.py` enable running commands on remote machines.

+Credential Dumping: Extracts credentials for further attacks, like pass-the-hash or pass-the-ticket.
+Tools: `secretsdump.py`
+Kerberos Attacks: Facilitates attacks like pass-the-ticket or forging golden tickets for network access.
+Tools: `getTGT.py`, `ticketer.py`, `kerberoast.py`
+Service Manipulation: Enables starting, stopping, or creating services on remote systems to maintain control.

+Tools: `smbexec.py`, `psexec.py`, `wmiexec.py`
+Data Exfiltration: Helps move stolen data from compromised machines over protocols like SMB.
+Tools: `smbclient.py`
+SMB Relay: Relays authentication requests to gain access to other systems and escalate privileges.

+Tools: `smbrelayx.py`, `ntlmrelayx.py`

 ### [](#header-3) What is **psexec.py**